doug-moen/openscad2/rfc/Objects.md

 The upgrade tool converts OpenSCAD1 `include <filename>` commands to `include script("filename");`.
-It is legal for an OpenSCAD2 script to include an OpenSCAD1 script file: the details are in [Backward Compatibility](Backward_Compatibility.md).
+It is legal for an OpenSCAD2 script to include an OpenSCAD1 script file, and vice versa.
+The details are in [Backward Compatibility](Backward_Compatibility.md).

 For example,
 ```